finn-no/maven-deploy/README.md

 litteral with other Maven related config.
 Values from package.json can be used by adding curly-braces around the key.
 Example `{finalName: "{name}-{version}"}`.

-The package is created from the `{buildDir}/{finalName}` folder.
+The package is created from the `{buildDir}/` folder.
 So you need to make sure that the files you want in the package is put there before packaging.
-The default is `target/your-project-name`.
+The default is `dist/`.
+The package file will be output in the same folder.

     var config = {
         "groupId"      : "com.example",    // required - the Maven group id.
-        "buildDir"     : "target",         // project build directory.
+        "buildDir"     : "dist",           // project build directory.
         "finalName"    : "{name}",         // the final name of the file created when the built project is packaged.
         "type"         : "war",            // type of package. "war" or "jar" supported.
         "repositories" : [                 // array of repositories, each with id and url to a Maven repository.